Will never go back to sleeping bags

 The Accomplice ships with our standard Accomplice two pad strap.
-For more options, check out Accomplice Pad Straps, if you need extras, replacements, or to work with our customer service team to order your quilt with the strap you need.
+For more options, if you need extras, or are looking for replacements check out Accomplice Pad Straps Page.

 A sewn-closed 3D footbox minimizing weight and maximizing warmth.

-Pad attachment system using elastic straps, and clips on each side of the quilt, to keep you securely on your pad, and give you the ability to cinch down the sides on those cold nights.
+Pad attachment system using elastic straps and clips on each side of the quilt to keep you securely on your pad.
+This gives you the ability to cinch down the sides on those cold nights.

 Ethically sourced down from an RDS certified supplier that verifies that none of the down in the supply chain is acquired through live plucking or forced-feeding.